world-zero/world-zero/doc/README.md

 this codebase does deviate from a few of these guidelines, and I want to lay out some explicit rules here.

+- Per the docs, interfaces should begin with `I`; for this project, abstract classes should begin with `ABC`.
 - Non-public fields and properties are _camelCase, and only private function members are _camelCase.
 - Do not exceed 79 characters on a single line, unless the exceeding line